MAILFERT-Sebastien/MATLAB_Useful-codes/Device_control/APE_OPO/README.md

 ## Aim
-These programs  are designed to control with Matlab an APE OPO (Optical Parametric Oscillator) via TCP/IP communication protocol.
+These programs are designed to control an APE OPO (Optical Parametric Oscillator) via TCP/IP communication protocol.

 ## Prerequisites
-These programs were ested under Matlab 2024a.
+These programs were tested on Matlab 2024a.

 ## Installing
 Copy and paste onto your local disk all the files contained in the Matlab_codes folder.